image

 Make sure you understand what you’ll be lighting.
 If you’re lighting a musical production, for example, read the script and listen to the music that will be performed.

-As you do this, write down your ideas about when and where the musical occurs.
-Note the production’s emotional overtones.
+As you do this, write down your ideas about when and where the music occurs.
+Note the production’s emotional overtones and what the music is about, as well.
 These ideas you come up with will be implemented into your light plot.

 Step 2: Create a Ground Plan